 The Editor Dilemma

 You want to write LaTeX.
-Two popular options:
+Two popular options stand out:

-VS Code + LaTeX Workshop: A powerful code editor with LaTeX extension Thetapad: A dedicated LaTeX editor with web interface
+VS Code + LaTeX Workshop: A powerful code editor with a comprehensive LaTeX extension Thetapad: A dedicated LaTeX editor with web interface and local compilation

 VS Code + LaTeX Workshop